jmkorhonen/jmkorhonen.github.io/_pages/about.md

 Right now the main thing here are the notes and examples for [Project DYNAMO](https://jmkorhonen.github.io/projects/DYNAMO/), my 2025-2028 job to develop agent-based and other modelling tools for Circular Economy transition and market research.

+For other stuff, see [Projects](https://jmkorhonen.github.io/projects/).

-I will be migrating my archives here at some point.
+I will be migrating my archives here, mostly at [Blog posts](https://jmkorhonen.github.io/year-archive/), at some point.
 Maybe.

 For my blog in English, see [jmkorhonen.net](https://jmkorhonen.net/).